Thomas-Sanderson/package_scheduler/README.md

 ##Configuration
 ---
 The settings and configuration files for the flask app is located in the adi secrets repo.
 You should use a virtualenv and install the requirements to the environment.
+Add the database settings to the environment.

     virtualenv --no-site-packages .
     pip install -r requirements.txt
+    source config/settings.packages.prod

 ##Resource
 ---
 https://columbiauniversity.ikontrac.com/external/kiosks/mail/pickup/

 ##Package Center Meeting Notes 4/22
 ---